 - In January 2023, the U.S. Securities and Exchange Commission ("SEC") (re)proposed a rule the Rule 192 to prohibit certain securitisation participants from engaging in transactions (or taking substantial steps to reach a transaction) that would directly or indirectly involve or result in a material conflict of interest between the securitisation participant and an investor in an asset-backed security ("ABS"), subject to certain exceptions.
 AFME responded to the consultation (here), which closed on 31 March 2023.
 On 28 November 2023, the SEC published the final rule (here), which contrary to the initial proposal now contains a safe harbour for certain foreign transactions. - On 30 August 2023, the Financial Stability Board (FSB) published an invitation for feedback on the effects of G20 financial regulatory reforms on securitisation and an accompanying Summary Terms of Reference which provides details about the objectives, scope and process of the FSB's evaluation of these reforms.
-Feedback, which was due by 22 September 2023, had been considered by the FSB, which published a consultation report with interim findings on 2 July 2024.
-AFME responded to the FSB pre-consultation in September 2023 (here) and to the interim consultation in September 2024 (here).
-The FSB is expected to publish their final report by the end of the calendar year. - In September, IOSCO issued a consultation titled "Leveraged Loans and CLOs Good Practices for Consideration" (here) which closed on 15 December 2023.
+Feedback, which was due by 22 September 2023, will be considered by the FSB, as it prepares a note with preliminary findings.
+The latter is expected to be issued for public consultation in Q2 2024, and the final evaluation report will follow afterwards.
+AFME has submitted its pre-consultation response (here). - In September, IOSCO issued a consultation titled "Leveraged Loans and CLOs Good Practices for Consideration" (here) which closed on 15 December 2023.
 AFME's response can be found here.